 I froze.
 What in the …?
 Where am I?
 As I tried to think about where to even start I could sense my stress gauge start to work its way back up to flying level.
 I seemed to find the ’30 something’ area but still wasn’t sure where my finger should go.
 35?
 No. 31?
 No. The hole between 28 and 29?
 No!
 Where is 33?
 There’s two of them!
 I pushed what seemed to be the correct button and the elevator doors closed.
 Where was I going?
-I had no way to be sure but I was pretty certain my room wasn’t on the same floor that I started on.
+I had no way to be sure but I was pretty certain my room wasn’t on the same floor that I started on so I had to do something.
 Up I went with the horrible confusion of numbers until the doors finally opened to what seemed to be my floor.
 I looked around for my room number, found it and slid in my key card.
-It worked, I was where I was supposed to be!
-I didn’t want to do that again.
+I made it!